DEEP VEIN THROMBOSIS OVERVIEW

 Patient information: Factor V Leiden (The Basics)

-Patient information: Latest medicines to prevent blood clots (The Basics)
+Patient information: Medicines to prevent blood clots: Dabigatran, rivaroxaban, apixaban (The Basics)

 Patient information: Patent foramen ovale (The Basics)